Angels manager Ron Washington recovering from quadruple bypass heart surgery

 “Actually I thought I was dead because I was laying someplace where they had put me for a few days, and I said I didn’t make it,” he said.
 “So I started pulling stuff off, and the guy saw me doing it, and he came running in and he grabbed my hand.
 He said, ‘What’s going on?’
 I said, ‘Am I dead?’
 He said, ‘No, you’re here.’
 Really.”

-The well-liked Washington spoke before the opener of a three-game series in Texas.
+The well-liked Washington spoke before the opener of a three-game series in Texas, and was on the field and in the clubhouse before the game.
 He plans to continue on to Houston with the Angels before skipping the final stop of the road trip in Kansas City, then hopes to be with the team the rest of the season after they return home.

 “It’s awesome. ...
 He looks like himself.
 I’m just really glad to see him out here, and I know everybody here is pretty excited,” outfielder Jo Adell said.
 “He’s bouncing back and making it a point to get back here with us.
 I think it’s big for everybody.
 I think it speaks to who he is.”